Light tanks of the United Kingdom: Tank, Light, Mk IV

 The Mark IV saw use in training, and weighed about five tonnes.
 These models had crews of two and were armed with Vickers machine guns.
 The idler wheels were removed, with the bogie wheels being respaced.
+The design once again used a Meadows built engine this time rated for 90 HP.

+29 of the Mk IV A version are sent to India.
+These had their turret extended upwards.
 The British 9th Armoured Car and Light Tank Company, Royal Tank Corps, were equipped with Vickers-Carden-Loyd Mk.IV Light Tanks.
 They were sent to the North-West Frontier of India and took part in the 1936-1939 Waziristan campaign against the fiercely independent Pashtun tribesmen that inhabited that mountainous region.
 They were led by the religious leader Mirzali Khan and deployed guerrilla tactics of ambush and were not drawn into a decisive battle with the well trained and numerically superior British troops.
 The use of bullet-proof machine-gun armed tanks and air attacks by six RAF squadrons to support the infantry saw the support for Mirzali Khan begin to wane.
 In 1940 the North-West Frontier quietened down with only the occasional raid on a village by the tribesmen.
 It remained this way until 1947 and the end of British rule, and the founding of the independent state of Pakistan.
 Although some were still in use at the start of World War Two, they were removed as not fit for service in armoured divisions.